coynmessenger/coynmessenger/replit.md

 - June 25, 2025: Updated home page and chat area for light theme - white backgrounds with black text for better readability and consumer appeal
 - June 25, 2025: Implemented WhatsApp-style color scheme with green primary colors, clean white message bubbles, and modern rounded interface elements
 - June 25, 2025: Changed primary colors from green to orange and updated dark text to pure black for better contrast and readability
+- June 25, 2025: Updated header and footer areas from dark to light orange backgrounds for consistent light theme appearance

 ## User Preferences